Filing for the Federal Solar Tax Credit

 The “C” in ITC is for credit.
 Credits are different than other tax-reducing tools and are not a refund, nor a deduction to reduce your adjusted gross income.
 This is a credit that you can apply to federal taxes you may owe.
-If you don’t owe taxes, the credit will need to carry over to another year (we’ll talk about that on line 12 of the the form).
+If you don’t owe taxes, the credit will need to carry over to another year (we’ll talk about that on line 12 of the form).

 Preparing for Filling Out Form 5695

 - Do all of your other taxes first.
-Have your 1040 already completed?
+Have your 1040 already been completed?
 You’ll need to know your current tax liability before you can finish the form.